gideonibemerejr/SEI-CC-2/work/w07/d4/02-python-classes.md

 ```

 Note how the `Dog.next_id` class attribute is being accessed within the `__init__` method.

+> Note: Technically, instances can also access class members via `self` due to the fact that if the instance does not have an accessed member, Python will check the class and provide the class version of the member if it exists.

 Now let's make sure it worked :)